mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 Solidity has visibility modifiers like `private` and `public` for storage entries and contract methods.
 LIGO has none of these, and you may be wondering why.
 To answer this, we will first consider storage modifiers and then discuss methods (entrypoints).

 It is a popular misconception in the Ethereum world that by marking a storage field `private` you can make this field visible only from inside the contract.
-Both in Tezos and Ethereum, the contract storage is public.
+Both in Mavryk and Ethereum, the contract storage is public.
 This is due to how blockchains work: nodes need to read contracts' storage to execute and validate the transactions.
-Tezos allows anyone to inspect storage of any contract with one CLI command.
+Mavryk allows anyone to inspect storage of any contract with one CLI command.
 In Ethereum, it is harder but still feasible.

 Making a storage field `public` in Solidity instructs the compiler to generate a `view` method that returns the value of this field.
-In Tezos, it is possible to inspect the storage directly, and it is not possible to return values from contract calls.
-Thus, public and private storage fields are equivalent in Tezos.
+In Mavryk, it is possible to inspect the storage directly, and it is not possible to return values from contract calls.
+Thus, public and private storage fields are equivalent in Mavryk.

 For contract methods, the dispatching logic defines which functions within the contract are accessible from the outside world.
 Consider the following snippet: